Graduate Programs in Deaf Education

 Master of Arts - Education of the Deaf and Hard of Hearing

 The Master of Arts - Education of the Deaf and Hard of Hearing program at Flagler College is a fully accredited online program committed to preparing qualified educators to meet the needs of an increasingly diverse population of children who are deaf and hard of hearing.
+If you are looking for an undergraduate program in Education of the Deaf an Hard of Hearing, please click here.

 Several tracks for study are offered, including: